Positive Intermediate Ricci Curvature on Fibre Bundles: Curvature formulae

 \section{Curvature formulae}

-In this section we present some formulas for the curvature tensor of a Riemannian submersion.
+In this section, we present some formulas for the curvature tensor of a Riemannian submersion.
 We are interested in the case where the fibres are totally geodesic, and the effect the canonical variation has on the curvature tensor in this case.
 Recall that the canonical variation involves scaling the fibre metrics by a uniform constant, leaving the base metric and the horizontal distribution untouched.
 The case of particular interest is when the fibre scaling factor approaches zero.
-Note that the canoncial variation preserves the property of being totally geodesic.
+Note that the canonical variation preserves the property of being totally geodesic.

-The curvature formulas we will require in the sequel are all easily deduced from results stated in \cite{Be}.
+The starting point for the curvature formulas we will require is the O'Neill formulas for Riemannian submersions, as presented, for example, in~\cite{Be}.
 As this book is the definitive reference for the curvature of Riemannian submersions and the canonical variation, we will adopt the conventions used there.
-In particular, note that for the canonical variation, we will scale in fibre directions by a constant $t>0,$ (as opposed to the more usual $t^2$).
-We also use the following curvature tensor convention: where $\langle\,,\,\rangle$ denotes the Riemannian metric.
+In particular, note that for the canonical variation, we will scale in fibre directions by a constant $t>0$ \big(as opposed to the more usual $t^2$\big).
+We also use the following curvature tensor convention: